RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

 1. **Create a Branch**:

-   - From the `main` branch, create a feature branch:
+   - From the `develop` branch, create a feature branch:
      ```bash
+     git switch develop
+     git pull origin develop
-     git checkout -b feature/your-feature-name
+     git switch -C feature/your-feature-name
+     # or for bug fixes: git switch -C bugfix/your-bugfix-name
      ```

 2. **Work on Your Feature**:

    - Make meaningful commits to the feature branch, following the [Conventional Commits](../general-development-practices/coding-standards.md#commit-message-standards-conventional-commits) specification for commit messages.
    - Commit messages should include a type (e.g., `feat`, `fix`) and a short description of the change.
+   - If working on a collaborative project, always keep your branch up to date with `develop` through rebasing:
+     ```bash
+     git fetch origin
+     git rebase origin/develop
+     ```

 3. **Push Your Branch to GitHub**: